blischalk/slae/exercise4/README.md

 My strategy for fulfulling this assignment will be the following:

-- Think about what sort of encoding algorithm I want to used
+- Think about what sort of encoding algorithm I want to use
 - Write a python program that will take the execve-stack shellcode and encode it using the algorithm I decide on
 - Write an assembly program that contains the encoded shellcode, decodes, and then executes it

 ## Encoding Algorithm

 So what sort of algorithm shall I write?
-Off the top of my head I'm thinking of an cycling encoder.
+Off the top of my head I'm thinking of a cycling encoder.
 Something like the following:

 - Jump, Call, Pop our shellcde location into esi
 - Think of a dword such as `0xdeadbeef`.